-For each module, you will complete one or two assessments.
-In addition, tutors will set ungraded or formative assessments as part of the learning process.
+For each module, you will complete one or two assessments which may contain a number of tasks.
 At the end of the module an overall module mark is awarded based on the evidence of the summative assessments, with 40% being the pass mark.

-Please refer to the Assessment Regulations, on the website for full details.
+Please refer to the Assessment Regulations, which can be found via the following link for full details. https://ucleeds.ac.uk/related-documentation/